Tornado outbreak of March 14–16, 2025: Background

-As early as March 7, 2025, the Storm Prediction Center (SPC) began monitoring the threat of severe weather posed by a large-scale trough ejection over the High Plains and Upper Midwest.
+As early as March 7, 2025, the Storm Prediction Center (SPC) began monitoring the threat of severe weather posed by a vigorous large-scale trough ejection over the High Plains and Upper Midwest.
 At that point, the large spread in possible outcomes represented in numerical weather prediction computer models prevented the SPC from designating a specific area at risk.
 By March 9, a 15% severe risk area was introduced for March 14 over the Mississippi Valley and for March 15 over the South.
 These areas were both upgraded to a 30% risk for severe weather on March 10, as multiple forecast models began to come into agreement on an all-hazards threat (of wind, hail, and tornadoes), including a supercell-focused mode potentially evolving into a QLCS threat.
 An outlook on March 11 described the March 14 system as "anomalously intense upper cyclone", with a second upper-level trough expected to produce severe weather on March 15.

 On March 13, the SPC upgraded the risk for March 14 into a moderate (4/5) risk over parts of the Middle Mississippi valley, including much of Illinois and Missouri, alongside small parts of Iowa, Kentucky, Arkansas, and Tennessee.
 This risk was described as a "regional outbreak of severe storms", driven by the risk of storms producing swaths of damaging winds potentially in excess of 65 kn over the region, with areas further south expected to be conducive to the development of strong tornadoes later in the day.
 The outlook for March 15 was also upgraded to a moderate (4/5) risk as an environment more conducive for significant tornadoes as favorable wind profiles alongside moderate instability produced the conditions necessary for "robust updrafts and intense supercells".
 A conditional risk was also highlighted further north into Ohio and Kentucky, which were expected to face a primarily non-severe event, reliant on the intensity of convection further south that could stabilize the atmosphere.
-That same day, as the system moved through the West Coast, it spawned a high-end EF0 tornado in the Los Angeles area.
+That same day, as the system moved through the West Coast, it spawned a high-end EF0 tornado in the Los Angeles area, though this is not considered part of the outbreak.

 At the 1730Z Day 2 outlook on March 14, a high (5/5) risk was introduced over parts of Mississippi and Alabama, driven by the risk of a tornado outbreak.
 This was just the third time that the Storm Prediction Center issued a high risk for its Day 2 outlook since 2006, the other two occurring on April 7, 2006 and April 14, 2012.